CANT Z.1007 Alcione: Configuration and problems

 The Z.1007 had a standard monoplane configuration, with a mid-set wing, single tail, retractable undercarriage and a crew of five or six.
 It had a wooden structure and a clean shape that was much more aerodynamic than the competing SM.79.
 The Z.1007 had three engines, with one engine in the nose and two in the wings.
-The trimotor design was a common feature of Italian aircraft of World War II.
+The tri-motor design was a common feature of Italian aircraft of the Second World War.
 The aircraft had a slim fuselage as the two pilots sat in tandem rather than side-by-side as in most bombers of the period.
-Visibility was good and the aircraft was almost a three-engine fighter.
+Visibility was relatively good and the aircraft was almost a three-engine fighter.
 This slimness reduced drag but also somewhat worsened the task of the two pilots.
 Both pilots' seats were offset to port to allow a passageway for the bombardier to enter his compartment below the pilot's feet (directly behind the central engine), by ducking through an opening under the starboard instrument panel.
-Both front and rear instrument panels contained flight and navigation instruments, while the engine monitoring gauges were located to starboard where the rear pilot could see them past the front pilot's shoulder.
+The front and rear instrument panels contained flight and navigation instruments, while the engine monitoring gauges were located to starboard where the rear pilot could see them past the front pilot's shoulder.
 Although the rear pilot's view was limited, he was capable of landing or taking off if needed.
-However, his primary purpose was to allow the pilot to rest, and to add some "muscle" to the controls when needed, as well as acting as an extra set of eyes to notice problems and to monitor gauges while the other was occupied.
+His primary purpose was to allow the forward pilot to rest, and to add some "muscle" to the controls when needed, as well as acting as an extra set of eyes to notice problems and to monitor gauges while the other was occupied.